aditishah01/code4evryone/README.md

 Hi there 👋
 🧾 I'm pursuing my  btech degree from Swami Keshvanand Institute of Information & Technology, Jaipur

-🌱 I’m currently on a website
+🌱 I’m currently working on a website

 💡 Hashtag that describes me #Web Developer